 3. Teaching Artist

-Nearly every local, state or regional arts council has a teaching artist roster.
+Nearly every local, state, or regional arts council has a teaching artist roster.
 There is typically an application deadline to apply with a portfolio and artist statement.
 If accepted, many councils provide training.
-You always become part of a network of art educators who know the ins-and-outs of working the teaching artist circuit.
-Most teaching artists gigs will be part-time and can supplement your other income or complement the other work you do.
-Your skills in painting, drawing, ceramics, photography and more will be extremely desirable to administrators looking to teach fun, practical skills to families, youth, seniors, and more.
+You always become part of a network of art educators who know the ins and outs of working the teaching artist circuit.
+Most teaching artists’ gigs will be part-time and can supplement your other income or complement the other work you do.
+Your skills in painting, drawing, ceramics, photography, and more will be extremely desirable to administrators looking to teach fun, practical skills to families, youth, seniors, and more.
 This is one of the first jobs for artists that really lets you flex your fine art muscles.
 Plus, it can be extremely rewarding to help community members engage with art making.
 If you enjoy working with people and coming up with new ways to use the materials you love, this is a great first job for you!
-Relevant skills include lesson planning, classroom management, the ability to integrate art into other subject areas, excellent communication and technical art abilities.
+Relevant skills include lesson planning, classroom management, the ability to integrate art into other subject areas, and excellent communication and technical art abilities.

 4. Art Handler